 The Village extends a 5% preference on quotes to local business enterprises for supplies, equipment and nonprofessional services from \$1,500 to \$19,999.
-A local business is defined as "a business firm with fixed offices or distribution points located within the Village of Mamaroneck boundaries, with a Village of Mamaroneck business street address."

 The Village and its employees shall include environmental considerations when procuring goods and services.
 This includes the conservation of resources such as water and energy and avoidance of hazardous substances where practical.
 Preference should be given to the lightest, smallest most durable products that will complete the necessary tasks.